Compassion for our Imperfections

 Critical self-judgments create an unfriendly environment for growth.
-Under harsh conditions the self-begins to conceal reality to protect the soul.
+Under the harsh conditions of punishing imperfections we deceive ourselves to protect the ego.

 Intellectually we know: perfection is impossible.
 Yet we judge and punish our glitches with impunity.
 Drowning in shame, we grapple with the stupid things that we do—perhaps a relic from strict childhoods, desperately wanting to please but always falling short.
 We can’t simply erase the disturbing demons of childhood—emotional reactions stubbornly resist.
 We can, however, learn to better cope with the childhood hitch hikers, embrace our beingness, and with hope and compassion progress and refine.